top of page

 Driver's Licenses for Asylum Seekers

-On December 31, 2024, we petitioned the Supreme Court, together with five asylum seekers and the organizations HIAS, ASSAF, and the Hotline for Refugees and Migrants demanding that the Minister of Transportation and the Ministry of Transportation allow asylum seekers with Israeli residency permits to learn to drive and obtain a driver’s license.
+On December 31, 2024, ACRI, together with five asylum seekers and the organizations HIAS, ASSAF, and the Hotline for Refugees and Migrants, petitioned the Supreme Court demanding that the Minister of Transportation and the Ministry of Transportation allow asylum seekers with Israeli residency permits to learn to drive and obtain a driver’s license.

 The petition argues that in the 21st century, driving a vehicle is not a luxury but an essential need, particularly in a country where public transportation is unreliable and does not run overnight or during weekends and holidays.
 Blocking asylum seekers from obtaining driver's licenses violates the rights to freedom of movement, freedom of occupation, the right to dignity, and access to healthcare.